 Step 3: Shift Building Closer to Magnolia Street

-Without the need of using space in the parcel for off-street driveways, the entire building footprint can be shifted closer to Magnolia Street and Unity Plaza without coming in conflict with utilities under Price Street or changing the footprint/construction of the proposed hotel.
-With these three simple steps, the proposed Residence Inn by Marriott is transformed into a pedestrian friendly project.
+With the reduced need for off-street driveways, the entire building footprint can be shifted closer to Magnolia Street and Unity Plaza without coming in conflict with utilities under Price Street or changing the footprint/construction of the proposed hotel.
+With these three simple steps, the proposed Residence Inn by Marriott is transformed into a more pedestrian-friendly project.

 Editorial by Ennis Davis, AICP.
 Davis is a certified senior planner and graduate of Florida A&M University.
 He is the author of the award winning books “Reclaiming Jacksonville,” “Cohen Brothers: The Big Store” and “Images of Modern America: Jacksonville.”
 Davis has served with various organizations committed to improving urban communities, including the American Planning Association and the Florida Trust for Historic Preservation.
 A 2013 Next City Vanguard, Davis is the co-founder of ModernCities.com and Transform Jax, a tactical urbanist group.
 Contact Ennis at email@example.com